zhentian-wan/angular-md-table/README.md

 ### Pagination

-The desktop and mobile pagination will be handle differently.
-To enable pagination, need to pass in `total-number` to tell how many pages in total. `on-page-change` the function need to be called when fetch another page's data.
+To enable pagination, need to pass in `total-number` to tell how many items in total.
+You can passing the callback function to `on-page-change`, it will push your a `payload` object with `limit, offset, listType`.

 ```html
 <ttmd-table items="vm.items" headers="vm.headers" total-number="vm.totalNumber" on-page-change="vm.fetchData(payload)"></ttmd-table>